konnected-io/docs/security-alarm-system/wiring/motion-sensors.md

 ### Input Pins

-The following input pins on the Konnected device can be used for contact sensors:
+The following input pins on the Konnected device can be used for motion sensors:
 * `D1`
 * `D2`
 * `D5`
 * `D6`
 * `D7`
 * `RX`

+_Note:_ The `RX` pin interferes with the serial USB connection.
+Advanced users who are connecting the device to their computer using a USB cable may encounter problems using pin `RX`.

 ### Ground (`GND`) Pins